-We’re no longer in the era of a day job only kind of people.
-Some would think that’s bad, but I think it’s great.
-More jobs means more ways to make and earn money!
+We’re no longer in the era of working a day job only.
+There are so many unconventional but legitimate options.
+More jobs means more ways to make and earn money.
 If you have a day job, no worries, you can still earn some extra money by taking on a side hustle!
 Here are a few great ways to make some money on the side.

 I would be remiss if I didn’t mention starting a blog.
 While it may be slow at first, the more users the get, the more you will make on advertisements.

 If you love crafting, then start your own Etsy store or Amazon distributor account.
 You can market your crafts and products online and make money doing what you love!

 For those of you who live in a nice part of town or a town with lots of pools, become a pool cleaner!
 It may not be the most glamorous work, but it pays well and people with pools usually tip well.

 You could also start up a small landscape or maintenance company.
 You can mow lawns, prune trees, trim bushes, and so much more.
 Plus, people pay well for yardwork done right.